ray2501/Tcl-Related-Link/README.md

 * [TclProDebug](https://github.com/flightaware/TclProDebug) - Upgrade of debugger from classic [TclPro](https://wiki.tcl.tk/365) to Tcl 8.5+
 * [Tclgdb](https://github.com/flightaware/tclgdb) - Use gdb breakpoints for Tcl source with Tcl_CreateTrace
 * [lttngtcl](https://github.com/flightaware/lttngtcl) - LTTng trace provider which connects to Tcl_CreateTrace

+## Code Analysis

+* TclParser - You can get it from [TclProDebug](https://github.com/flightaware/TclProDebug),
+at lib/tclparser folder

+[info](https://www.tcl.tk/man/tcl/TclCmd/info.htm) is a built-in command, provides information about the state of a Tcl interpreter.
+With info, you can find out about your Tcl environment.

 ## Build System